 Twists are amazing for our digestive system, as they rinse out our organs and get the internal body moving!
 Always good to twist towards the left first, as it coincides with the direction of our digestive system.
 This is a softer variation of gomukasana legs, enter by keeping your right leg extended, drawing your knee to be in line with your pubic bone.
 Bend the left leg and take the sole of that foot to floor next to the outer edge of the right knee.
 Then bend off the right knee, taking your heel towards your left glute.
 Keeping both sit bones drawing towards the earth as you lengthen through your spine on the inhale, with your exhale begin to twist from the navel up taking your right elbow to your outer left knee.
 Use the strength of your core muscles to deepen your twist and try to refrain from using the momentum of your elbow against your knee.
 Important to keep length through your neutral spine here.

 Supported Viparita Karani – To calm

 Inversions are an incredible way to reverse the flow of fluids in the body, they give the heart a break from tirelessly working to pump re-oxygenated blood back up to our brains and sensory organs.
-This flow of fresh fluids through our most important areas of the body often leaving us feeling clearer and calmer.
-To achieve full affect of this refreshing feeling, we generally hold these inversions for around 20 breaths.
-Using a block or a bolster underneath your hips for Supported Viparita Karani, decreases the engagement in the core, allowing us to soften into the pose.
+This flow of fresh fluids through our most important areas of the body often leave us feeling clearer and calmer.
+To achieve the full effect of this refreshing feeling, we generally hold these inversions for around 20 breaths.
+Using a block or a bolster underneath your hips for Supported Viparita Karani decreases the engagement in the core, allowing us to soften into the pose.